kurt-jacobs/PiCoffee/README.md

-coffee (a Raspberry Pi web server for controling your coffee pot)
+PiCoffee (a Raspberry Pi web server for controling your coffee pot)
 ======
 This is a Raspberry Pi web server that allows a user to start/stop a coffee maker remotely.
 By starting the brew in bed, the time to the vital first cup is greatly reduced.